RafaeloxMC/showerglade/README.md

 # Showerglade

+## PLEASE READ!!!

+Hey, this site uses a whitelist!
+You can find a demo [here](https://www.youtube.com/watch?v=zPu-d0ANhqQ)!

+---

 A webapp made to help manage the usage of showers during Hack Clubs Overglade event in Singapore (2026).

 The webapp was / is being developed by [Lopa](https://github.com/Lopa-ok) and [xvcf](https://github.com/RafaeloxMC)